mit-plv/kami/README.md

 ### To change the benchmark being compiled
 Multithreaded benchmarks can be run on 4 cores by modifying the program being executed in line 57.
-For instance, replacing _IsaRv32PgmMatMul*_ in line 57 in $TOP/extraction/Extraction.v to _IsaRv32PgmBanker*_, respectively, will run the 4-core version of the Banker example.
+For instance, replacing _IsaRv32PgmMatMul1_, _IsaRv32PgmMatMul2_, etc. in line 57 in $TOP/extraction/Extraction.v to _IsaRv32PgmBanker1_, _IsaRv32PgmBanker2_, etc. respectively, will run the 4-core version of the Banker example.

 See the list of benchmarks (directly converted from C code), which are shown in $TOP/examples/IsaRv32PgmExt.v.

+Redo all the steps from the beginning to build and run the new Benchmark.

 ### To add a new benchmark
 `$ cd $TOP/example/isa_rv32`